CompassDPO: Dynamics-Controlled Direct Preference Optimization for Robust Safety Alignment: The Proposed

-Since margin estimates are unreliable early in training, Stage~I is activated only after a warm-up period.
+Since margin signals can be unstable early in training, directional control is activated only after a warm-up period.
 Let $t$ be the current training step, $T$ the total number of steps, and $\alpha\in(0,1)$ a fixed warm-up ratio.
 If $t<\alpha T$, we set $w_i=0$ for all samples; otherwise the correction weights are computed as above.
-In our experiments, we use $\alpha=0.3$.
+We use $\alpha=0.3$ in experiments.